 Perhaps because I can not travel to Italy right now, (I was scheduled to travel to Venice in April) all things Italian feel very precious to me.
 I dream of the day I can once again experience la dolce vita, as I revel in photographs from past trips.
 Meanwhile, I quench my Italian-flavored wanderlust with a glass (or three) of Prosecco, a sparkling wine synonymous with Italy.

 Next week is National Prosecco Week.
 It’s the perfect time to share some of the Prosecco wines I have tried and feel confident about recommending.
 We may not be able to have an Italian experience, but we can travel to Italy through a glass of prosecco!

 Travel to Italy Through a Glass of Prosecco

 What is Prosecco Wine?

 Prosecco is Italy’s most famous sparkling wine.
 It must be made of 85% Glera grapes and can be 15% other local white wine grapes.
-While all Prosecco is produced in northeast Italy in the region between the Veneto and Friuli-Giulia, the best Prosecco is from a sub-region called Valdobbiadene
+While all Prosecco is produced in Northeast Italy in the region between Veneto and Friuli-Giulia, the best Prosecco is from a sub-region called Valdobbiadene

 How Is Prosecco Made?

 Just as you can not label French sparkling wine Champagne unless the grapes are actually grown in the Champagne region of France, you can’t label Italian sparkling wine Prosecco unless the grapes are grown in the Veneto region of Italy.

 All prosecco is produced under strict guidelines designated to ensure quality and authenticity.
 The two main designations are DOC and DOCG.